qub3s/nlp_2025_NiceLovablePeople/README.md

 ![Development over 6 Epochs](qqp_extra/Bilder/qqp_pooling_plot.png)

-The plot shows how the accuracy of each method changed over six training periods (epochs).
+The plot shows how the accuracy of each method changed over six epochs.
 Given in red is the original baseline and the new self-made baseline.
-The graphs for `Cross Entropy Loss` and 'Bi-Encoder Approach' were not sown because the maximum accuracy is way below the baseline.
+The graphs for `Cross Entropy Loss` and 'Bi-Encoder Approach' are not sown because the maximum accuracy is way below the baseline.

 </details>

 <h3>4.
 Adding a Contrastive Loss to Improve Paraphrase Detection</h3>